 Maintaining good oral hygiene is synonymous with a clean mouth and a pretty smile.
-It is an important factor in being self-confident, happy, and in avoiding costly dental expenses.
-Good oral hygiene is a habit which will last a lifetime.
+It is an important factor in being self-confident, happy, and in avoiding costly dental expenses it is a habit which needs to last a lifetime.

 Oral hygiene is defined as the practice of keeping the mouth and teeth clean and healthy.
 Oral hygiene is an effort to avoid gum disease, tooth decay, and dental complications.
 This involves keeping the teeth clean of food debris and of the accumulation of plaque and tarter.
 Oral hygiene also includes maintaining the soft tissues of the gums to ensure that they are healthy as well as preventing halitosis, which is more commonly known as bad breath.

 The two most important habits to understand when discussing oral hygiene are brushing and flossing.
 Most people engage in these activities on at least a somewhat regular basis.
 The fact remains that many are not practicing the correct techniques and therefore are not achieving optimal results.

 Proper oral hygiene starts with brushing your teeth.
 This should be done at least twice daily (in the morning after you eat breakfast and at night before you go to bed), and in a manner slow enough to do a thorough job.
 This means that you should spend somewhere between 2 to 5 minutes to do the job correctly.
 The right equipment must be chosen as well.

 Tooth brushes should fit comfortably in the mouth, with enough reach to get to those tough to clean teeth in the back of the mouth.
 The American Dental Association (ADA) recommends using a soft bristled brush with a fluoride tooth paste.
 An electric toothbrush provides an excellent choice in equipment.